 Mix together the refined sugar and the corn syrup right into the pan you be using to cook with.
 And do make sure that the pot your are cooking in has a large enough capacity to hold all of the ingredients.
 You will be mixing evertything together in this pot.

-You just want the sugar to melt, noot the mixture to boil.
+You just want the sugar to melt, not the mixture to boil.
 Unfortunately, it will be hard to tell because the tiny air bubbles in the sugar/corn syrup mixture will look like grains of sugar.

 If you dip a spoon in the mixture and pull it out, you should be able to tell by looking at it on the spoon to see if the sugar has melted yet or not.

 The danger of cooking too long is that your peanut butter dessert bars will be too hard to eat.
-So remember, if you don’t bring to a full boil but just melt the sugar, you should be okay.
+So remember, if you don’t bring the mixture to a full boil but just melt the sugar, you should be okay.

 Step 3: add the peanut butter